I/O library functions.

 This is the re-entrant formatted reader.
 The continuation of

-the first call to the functions must be []
+the first call to the functions must be [].
+For a complete

 description of how the re-entrant input scheme works, see